sanogosy/python-array-max-value/README.md

 # python-array-max-value
 Small program in Python that allow you to set your array size, then enter values to fill the array.
-The program will order from smallest to largest value and show the bigest value.
+The program will sort out from smallest to largest value and show the bigest value.

 ALGO (Comment fonctionne le programme)